w3f/polkadot-wiki/docs/learn/how-to/unstake-tokens.md

 !!!info "Related concepts"
     For the underlying concepts, see [Staking](../learn-staking.md).

-_Discover the new Staking Dashboard that makes staking much easier and check the[extensive article list](../../general/dashboards/staking-dashboard.md) to help you get started._

-* * *

 !!! warning "IMPORTANT"

-    Polkadot Developer Interface (Polkadot Developer Interface) is a web wallet meant for power users and developers.
-For everyday use, there are several user-friendly wallets funded by the Polkadot Treasury that support a plethora of features and platforms.
+    Polkadot Developer Interface is a web wallet meant for power users and developers.
+For everyday use, there are several user-friendly wallets that support a plethora of features and platforms.
 Discover them in [this article](where-to-store-dot.md).

 You can decide to unbond (unstake) and stop being a nominator at any time.
 However, please note that there is an **unbonding period** , which serves as a cooldown, during which you won't receive rewards.
 You'll be able to make your tokens transferable after this time has passed.
-Currently, the unbonding period lasts 28 days on Polkadot and 7 days on Kusama.
+Currently, the unbonding period lasts 1-2 days on Polkadot, depending on the timing of your unbonding, and 7 days on Kusama.

 !!! info